tahadraidia/OSQueryED/README.md

 # OSQueryED
-A tool PoC that demonstrate how to leverage Osquery interactive shell named pipe implementation to enumerate windows machines.
+OSquery Enumeration and Discovery (OSqueryED) is a PoC that demonstrate how to leverage Osquery interactive shell named pipe implementation to enumerate windows machines.